kovart/challenge-4/README.md

 Check out Compound Governance proposals [on the website.](https://comp.vote/)

-## Compound Network
+## Compound Configs

-To make the agent more testable, all network addresses are parsed from the [compound-finance/compound-config](https://github.com/compound-finance/compound-config) official repository and used depending on the network specified in the `COMPOUND_NETWORK` constant.
+To make the agent more testable, all Compound configs are parsed from the [compound-finance/compound-config](https://github.com/compound-finance/compound-config) official repository and used depending on the `network` property provided in the transaction events.

+Currently, Governor Bravo V2 is supported only on Mainnet network.

 ## Supported Chains